py5coding/py5book/content/osx_users.md

     #6](https://github.com/py5coding/py5generator/issues/6))
 ```

-None of these will stop you from using py5 productively on OSX.
+None of these will stop you from using py5 productively on macOS.

 ## Jupyter Notebooks